Simba rebellion: Final rebel strongholds

+The ANC launched another campaign, "Operation South", in September 1965 against the last major Simba stronghold which was located at Fizi-Baraka in South Kivu.
 Despite the occasional rebel success, the ANC and the mercenaries continued their advance, and began to cut off the insurgents from their supply roues across Lake Tanganyika.
 This forced the rebels to make stands and face the government forces head-on in battles in which they were disadvantaged.
 The final Simba stronghold near Bukavu held out for a month.
 It was captured only after the Simba force had killed several thousand civilians.
 Morale among the rebels plummeted, and many Rwandans wanted to quit the conflict.
 As local farmers also turned against the Simbas, showing insurgent camps to the government troops, the Cubans realized that no revolution would occur in the Congo.
 In November 1965, the Communist Cubans left the Congo in a nightly evacuation.
 At this point, the Simba rebellion was effectively defeated.
 According to historian Gérard Prunier, most of the remaining Simba rebels were "slaughter[ed]" by the ANC, mercenaries, and Banyamulenge militias.
 Many Simbas and their families were able to escape into exile; some ultimately relocated to Cuba.